 About

 Amanda Roper is a public historian who has spent her career working to preserve historic places and share traditionally underrepresented stories from America's past.
-Amanda holds a degree in history from the College of Charleston in Charleston, South Carolina and worked for Charleston County Parks to help open McLeod Plantation Historic Site in 2015.
+Amanda holds a degree in history from the College of Charleston in Charleston, South Carolina and worked for Charleston County Parks to help open McLeod Plantation Historic Site to the public in 2015.

 In 2018, Amanda was recognized by the National Trust for Historic Preservation on their list of 40 Under 40: People Saving Places for her significant impact on historic preservation and her contributions to the public's understanding of why places matter.